Bowel Cancer Symptoms

 Who is at Risk?

-If you fit any of the following criteria you may be at risk of developing bowel cancer even if you are not experiencing symptoms of bowel cancer:
+If you fit any of the following criteria you may be at risk of developing bowel cancer even if you are not experiencing its symptoms which include

 - Are aged 50 years and over (risk increases with age)